 Cambria’s Tail Risk ETF did what it was supposed to do during the weak market in the 4th quarter of 2018, during the pandemic in March 2020, and in the selloff in 2022.
 If you had allocated for example 5% to Cambria’s Tail Risk ETF, this position would have contributed 1.28% to the upside during the Covid-19 mess.
 If you had allocated ten percent, it would have been 2.56%.

 Below is a tail risk hedging example and backtest of being invested 90% in SPY (S&P 500) and 10% in TAIL with weekly rebalancing:

 How does this compare to buy and hold SPY?
-The chart below shows SPY (S&P 500) in the blue line, and the tail risk strategy example in the red line:
+The chart and backtest below shows SPY (S&P 500) in the blue line, and the tail risk strategy example in the red line: